 Structured Learning Experiences

-As part of transition, students ages 16-21 may participate in unpaid internships at business worksites in the community.
+As part of transition, students ages 16-21 who meet certain criteria may participate in unpaid internships at business worksites in the community.
 These structured learning experiences (or SLEs), are supervised educational opportunities linked to the Common Core and the student’s IEP goals and objectives.
-23 out of 48 16-21 year olds are currently working in the community in the SLE program.

-SLE’s are designed to provide student interns with exposure to the requirements and responsibilities of specific job skills.
+SLE’s are designed to provide student interns with real life experience in handling requirements and responsibilities of specific job skills.
 Hawkswood School develops and provides individualized intern experiences to help the student gain employability skills and make appropriate and effective career and educational decisions for the future.

-An SLE Coordinator and Job Coaches supervise interns during this transition.
-Daily reports, evaluations and reflections are documented to ensure the SLE highlights and effectively documents the student interns’ strengths and job readiness skills.
+An SLE Coordinator and Job Coaches supervise interns during this transition program.
+Daily reports, evaluations and reflections are documented to ensure the SLE highlights and effectively documents the student intern’s strengths and job readiness skills.
 In this way, student interns grow and improve their skill sets, and are able to make informed educational and career choices when the time comes.